-PGY-2: The PGY-2 year rotates on 6 months on General/Pediatric Otolaryngology, 2 months in Head & Neck Oncology/Facial Plastics/OMFS, and 2 months in Otology-Neurotology.
+The PGY-2 year rotates 4 months on General Otolaryngology/Rhinology/VA, 2 months on Head and Neck Oncology/Facial Plastics/OMFS, and 4 months in Otology/Pediatric Otolaryngology.
 The PGY-2 has 2 months off-service when he/she rotates with the Allergy and Sleep Medicine services.
 The PGY-2 resident is immediately immersed in both the operating room and clinic settings, working one-on-one with the respective attending physician(s).
 The schedule is designed to provide continuity of care, allowing the resident to participate in pre-operative and post-operative clinic encounters, as well as the surgical procedure and immediate peri-operative care.
 Together with the PGY-3, the PGY-2 resident shares day call for inpatient/ER consultations.

-PGY-3: The PGY-3 year begins with a two-month block in Head & Neck/Facial Plastics/OMFS leading up to the fall months rotating with the Mohs Surgery and Plastic Surgery teams.
-The remainder of the year is primarily spent as two-month blocks in Otology-Neurotology, General/Pediatric Otolaryngology and Head & Neck/Facial Plastics/OMFS services.
-In addition, the PGY-3 resident has a two-month block of time dedicated to the ongoing development and implementation of his/her clinical or basic science research project.
-This is the first block of protected research time – an additional two-month block of research time is scheduled in the PGY-4 year.
+The PGY-3 year begins and ends with a 2-month block in Head and Neck Oncology/Facial Plastics/OMFS leading up to the fall months rotating with the Mohs Surgery and Plastic Surgery teams.
+The remainder of the year is primarily spent as 2-month blocks in General Otolaryngology/Rhinology/VA, and Otology/Pediatric Otolaryngology.
+Additionally, the PGY-3 resident has a 2-month block of time dedicated to the ongoing development and implementation of his/her clinical or basic science research project.
+This is the first block of protected research time – an additional 2-month block of research time is scheduled in the PGY-4 year.

-PGY-4: The PGY-4 year starts with a 2 month block on Otology-Neurotology followed by 2 months on Head & Neck Oncology/Facial Plastics/OMFS and then 2 months on Research.
-The fourth block is Head & Neck Oncology/Facial Plastics/OMFS and the year ends with General/Pediatric Otolaryngology and Otology-Neurotology.
+The PGY-4 year begins with a 2-month block on Otology/Pediatric Otolaryngology followed by 2 months on General Otolaryngology/Rhinology/VA and then 2 months on Research.
+The fourth block is Head and Neck Oncology/Facial Plastics/OMFS and the year ends with 2-month blocks each on Otology/Pediatric Otolaryngology and General Otolaryngology/Rhinology/VA.